After Northeast flooding, insurance woes swamp residents

 “You never know, particularly with the way the world is acting right now, when that flood is going to occur in your neighborhood,” said Michael Wade, a FEMA spokesperson.

-“All you got to do is look at this particular storm,” he said, “and you’ll see that people who didn’t live in flood plains — and who have never been flooded before — all of a sudden they get inundated with 6 inches of rain an hour.
+“All you got to do is look at this particular storm,” he said, “and you’ll see that people who didn’t live in flood plains—and who have never been flooded before—all of a sudden they get inundated with six inches of rain an hour.
 Now they got problems.”

 John Kiernan’s mother previously owned the house and had flood insurance that cost about $650 per year, he said.
 She died eight years ago, and they eventually let the insurance lapse.
 Now, the Kiernans estimate it will cost $100,000 to get their house back to a livable condition and replace their car.